Why Imperial FloatsWhy choose Imperial over a cheaper competitor?

 Our floats are designed from the ground up by our team of qualified engineers using the world’s leading 3D Cad Engineering software, Solidworks.
 Solidworks 3D CAD software is used by Nasa and Boeing Aircraft corporation to design and test their airframes inside their computers before they are physically built with absolute precision.
 Imperial harness this powerful tool to do the same.
 We simulate the harshest treatments and load scenarios to ensure the service life of each imperial float is second to none.
 This world-class engineering software has also allowed us to engineer a perfect weight balance between the axels and the drawbar leading to one of the best towing floats on the market as well as the most reliable.

 Quality timber is a tried and tested flooring product and for many reasons, it’s a good choice.
 It does, however, have one major deficit and if left unchecked it can lead to disastrous results for your horses.
 In 2009, Imperial was the first float manufacturer in Australia to introduce a 25mm rot proof high-density multi-strand fiberglass floor to overcome the rot typical of timber floors when they became moisture affected from horse urine and wet weather road use over time.
 Since that time, many copycat vendors have introduced a 25mm fiberglass floor claiming the same benefits and longevity.
 Point of fact, Imperial floors were custom engineered and tested for over 18 months prior to the first install and exclusively proprietary to Imperial.
-Our floors actually cost more than double that of a timber floor to fabricate and install but it will never rot and your horses will never fall through it.
+Our floors actually cost more than double that of a timber floor to fabricate and install but it will never rot.

 Competitors products so far have been little more than cheap imitations using single weave low-density fiberglass and plastic center infills as that is a much cheaper way to build a fiberglass floor and to our knowledge, none have proven successful.
 A client recently reported to us that an Imperial lookalike vendor had to recall 17 floats due to significant floor failures with most of the floats 6 months old or less.
 The reason behind the failures is simple.
 While these floats may use a 25mm fiberglass flooring product, the 19mm centre of the 25mm (76%) is actually low-density polyethylene plastic (LDPE).
 This is the same material used in disposable drink bottles encased by single-strand fiberglass weave and not remotely close to the strength of our purpose engineered multi-strand high-density FRP product.
 Imperials flooring product is heavily reinforced and was specially engineered from day one to withstand the weight and rough treatment of horse carriage.
 Again, cheap materials are never better and often simply don’t work.